open62541pp/open62541pp/README.md

 All open62541 releases since v1.0 are supported and tested in a [CI pipeline][ci-compatibility] with debug/release builds and as static/dynamic library.

 The project is currently in `beta` stage but already used in production.
-Version [`v1.0.0` is planned for the beginning of 2024](https://github.com/open62541pp/open62541pp/milestone/1).
-No (major) breaking changes are expected.
+Version [`v1.0.0` is planned for 2024](https://github.com/open62541pp/open62541pp/milestone/1).
+No major breaking changes are expected.

 ## ✍ Examples